hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 -> Deadline: Friday, Khordad 30, 23:59 (Announced at Khordad 18) - **Won't be extended!**

+## Assignment Set 14

+* Will be Announced by Khordad 31!

+-> Deadline: Friday, Tir 6, 23:59 (Will be Announced by Khordad 31!)

+## Assignment Set 15

+* Will be Announced by Khordad 31!

+-> Deadline: Friday, Tir 6, 23:59 (Will be Announced by Khordad 31!)

+## Assignment Set 16

+* Will be Announced by Khordad 31!

+-> Deadline: Friday, Tir 6, 23:59 (Advantage ~ 10 Points) - Tuesday, Tir 17, 23:59 (Will be Announced by Khordad 31!)

+## Final Project (Assignment Set 17)

+* Details Will be Announced by Khordad 31!

+-> Deadline: Friday, Tir 6, 23:59 (Proposal) - Tuesday, Tir 31, 23:59 (Final Report and Code) (Will be Announced by Khordad 31!)

 # Submission Instruction

 * Please register through the link: [Registration](https://docs.google.com/document/d/1n4WDjIZMKNghwnWzMhJKfUPSfHzUeyb4eholMpyMILY/edit?usp=sharing)